zhhp1001/.vim/README.md

 ```

 ### Nodejs

-> you can use nvm too...
+> You can use nvm too

 ```bash
 curl -sL install-node.now.sh/lts | bash
 ```